dillson/jw-workshop/README.md

 sed -i 's/dillson/<your dockerhub username>/g' deployFiles/deployment.yaml
 ```

-This will alter the deployment file to use the comtainer image from your personal repositroy rather than from mine.
+This will alter the deployment file to use the comtainer image from your personal repository rather than from mine.
 This will be important while iterating on the express code later.

 ### Edit the Jenkinsfile